How to Plan the Ultimate Charcuterie Board

 For my charcuterie tray, I’ve included a mix that would entertain any holiday crowd, including both grown-ups and kiddos.
 It’s perfect for a Thanksgiving table, Mother’s Day brunch, bridal shower, or other special occasion.

-The best charcuterie board will have some representation from the following categories:
+The best charcuterie board (any time of year) will have some combination of the following categories:

 To give readers a sense of the possibilities, I threw in a smorgasbord of snacks for my antipasto tray.